 Source: Acquired in a trade.

-Stats: Agricole style rum distilled in Mauritius (Indian Ocean island nation) on a column still using cane juice.
-It was aged in oak casks in Mauritius from 2010 to 2018, then shipped to England where it spent ~2 more years in an ex-Bourbon cask, yielding 260 bottles at 67.2% ABV without filtering, coloring, additives or dilution of any kind.
+Stats: This cane juice rum was distilled in Mauritius (Indian Ocean island nation) on a column still, aged in oak casks in Mauritius from 2010 to 2018, then shipped to England where it spent ~2 more years in an ex-Bourbon cask, yielding 260 bottles at 67.2% ABV without filtering, coloring, additives or dilution of any kind.
 Selected via blind tasting with a panel of tasters from r/Rum and Aficionados.

 Nose: Sour/salty sock, aquarium, jolly rancher of unspecified variety, heavy salinity, seaweed, ripe armpit, varnish, iodine/minerality reminiscent of a peaty scotch but not nearly as intense/earthy.